All About Statistical Assistants

 Statistical Assistants who work in Connecticut, Washington, or Massachusetts, make the highest salaries.

-How much do Statistical Assistants make in different U.S. states?
+How much do Statistical Assistants make in each U.S. state?

 |State||Annual Mean Salary|